 As the lease of Darwin's commercial port again shows, the implications of these strategic advantages are generally forgotten in day-to-day political and wider debate with the result they can be compromised without some (who really should know) realising it.

-Preserving an appropriate degree of long-term national control over such key strategic infrastructure necessarily over-rides any short-term and sectional interests locally, especially where they arise from only parochially-focused political expediency.
+Preserving an appropriate degree of long-term national control over such key strategic infrastructure necessarily over-rides any short-term and sectional interests locally, especially where they arise from only parochially-focused political expediency in the Northern Territory.

 Just as it does with appropriate national control concerning decisions about key strategic facilities elsewhere around Australia.

-In geo-strategic terms, Darwin harbour and its city provide the only location suitable for major naval use across northern Australia should this ever be necessary.
+In geo-strategic terms, Darwin harbour, its surrounding area and its city provide the only location suitable for major naval use across northern Australia should this ever be necessary.

-You have to go to Perth or Sydney in either direction to replicate this and it is as much an oceanic access and maritime sovereignty issue as it is an infrastructural one.
+You have to go to Perth or Sydney in either direction to replicate this.
+It is also as much an oceanic access and maritime sovereignty issue as it is an infrastructural one.

-To deny or downplay that such increased use may become necessary over the next 100 years is to deny both history and any inter-generational responsibility for the strategic security of our descendants.
+To deny or downplay that increased use of Darwin may become necessary over the next 100 years is to deny both history and any inter-generational responsibility for the strategic security of our descendants.

 Avoiding casus belli risk